I wonder how some consumer magazines and review sites do it? How can they pass judgment on ALL products that come into their realm?

 How Reliable Are Reliability Ratings?

-Looking at these furnace reliability ratings a person would want the American Standard brand.
-It's the best right?
-But if you read the fine print in all of these graphs, they have a + or - of about 5%.
+Looking at furnace reliability ratings from a leading consumer magazine, a person would want the American Standard brand.
+It’s the best right?
+But if you read the fine print in all of their graphs, they have a + or – of about 5%.